Cortona: Toponymy

-Cortona is derived from Latin Cortōna, and from Etruscan 𐌂𐌖𐌓𐌕𐌖𐌍 (curtun).
-This may be related to Indo-European *ghortos meaning "enclosed place" and consequently walled city like Latin hortus, German Garten, Italian orto, English yard, and Slavic grad.
-The name may also be linked to the Phrygian town of Gordium in Anatolia, although the founding myth for the latter is that it was named after founder, King Gordias.
-However, the Etruscan language is probably a pre-Indo-European language, and therefore if it was named by the Etruscans, an Indo-European etymology is uncertain.
-The Umbrian language, by contrast, is an Italic language, so if it was named by them, a link to Indo-European roots would be more likely.

-George Dennis suggests that it was known by many names "Corytus, Croton, Crotona, Cyrtonion, Creston, Gotynaea, Cothernia, or Cortona.
-The latter name, if we may believe Dionysius (Dionysius Periegetes) (I. p21) was only given when the city was made a Roman colony, not long before his day, taking the place of the old appellation, Croton.
-Of Corythus, we have already spoken.
-Cyrtonios or Cyrtonion is the name used by Polybius (III.82) and Stephanus of Byzantium.
-Creston is found only in Herodotus, and will be further mentioned presently.
-Cortynaea is used by Lycophron (Cass.
-806), and by Theopompus (ap.
-Tzetz. ad Lycoph. loc. cit.), who records a tradition that Ulysses, called by the Etruscans, Nanos (cf. Lycoph.
-1244; Tzetzes in loc.), sailed to Etruria, took up his abode at Gortynaea, and there died.
-This says Müller is the Hellenised form of Cortona, for no other Etruscan city can be here intended.
-Etrusk.
-IV.4, 1.".
+Cortona is derived from Latin Cortōna, and from Etruscan 𐌂𐌖𐌓𐌕𐌖𐌍 (curtun, 𐌍𐌖𐌕𐌓𐌖𐌂 in Etruscan).
+According to linguist Helmut Rix, ethnic in Etruscan was curthute (curѳute), attested as a gentile in an inscription from Chiusi, in the province of Siena.

 History

 Etruscan period

 An Etruscan presence is found archaeologically from the late Villanovan while there is no such evidence of an Umbrian origin of the city.
 Between the 8th and 7th centuries BC it became an important member of the Etruscan League or a lucumonia.
 Most likely, Cortona became a very powerful city thanks to its strategic position, which allowed a wide control of nearby territory.

 In the 4th century BC the Etruscans built the imposing walls that surround the city for about 3 km, the "melon" tombs scattered around the city and the monumental funerary altar (Tumulus II of the Sodo) adorned with sphinxes, a unique example in Italy.
 The Tabula Cortonensis was also found here, a bronze sheet with one of the longest inscriptions in the Etruscan language.

 In 310 BC many Etruscan cities were subdued by Rome and Cortona made an alliance with Rome which however was not respected and led to a violent clash near Lake Trasimeno.